Who are you? Where are you from?

 Zhou created 13 looks for her thesis.
 To enhance her sewing competencies, she took a category at Parsons School of Design for the duration of summer 2018.
 She sketched the clothing, created some textiles from scratch, reduce and sewed the garb, and decided on an outfitted student fashions.
 Reflecting her roots, a number of the items Zhou integrated blanketed silky black wigs and cowboy-fashion apparel.
 The process culminated with a fashion show titled “Questionable Clothes” in the Princeton University Library’s East Asian Library and an exhibition at the Arts Tower’s Hurley Gallery.

-For the final appearance in her display (shown above), she blended her interests in psychology and artwork by means of shade-coding some of the snapshots from the database by way of emotion and turning them into cloth for a get dressed.
-After graduating, Zhou will educate in Los Angeles via Teach for America, and she plans to subsequently pursue graduate studies in psychology.
+For the final appearance in her display (shown above), she blended her interests in psychology and artwork using shade-coding some of the snapshots from the database by way of emotion and turning them into cloth for a get dressed.
+After graduating, Zhou will educate in Los Angeles via Teach for America, and she plans to pursue graduate studies in psychology.